Southern Area Aquatic & Recreation Complex

 After evaluating each submitted RFP Bid, M-NCPPC selected Coakley & Williams Construction, Inc. as the Design/Builder of Record.
 Coakley & Williams Construction has extensive experience in the design/build delivery of recreation community centers, including the Rosedale and Bald Eagle Recreation Centers, the Fort McNair Fitness Center, and the Gonzaga High School Athletic facilities, all in the District of Columbia.
 Hughes Group Architects will be the architect of record as a subcontractor to Coakley & Williams Construction.

 In March 2016, the Design/Build Phase of the project began with the validation of the Design.
-A public meeting was held on May 10, 2016.
+A public meeting was held, May 10, 2016.

 For more information, please call M-NCPPC staff at 301-699-2255.